 Modifications in your client's daily activities are an essential first step to alleviate pain and pressure in the pubic symphysis.
 Instruct her to keep her legs together when she is rolling over in bed or getting out of the car, like she is wearing a tight mini-skirt.
 Also, it is generally more comfortable for her to get into bed "on all fours" and then lying on her side, rather than sitting in bed and lifting her legs up.

 Additionally, there are some exercises your client can perform, which have been shown to reduce pubic symphysis pain (Depledge et al, 2005).

-Gluteus Squeezes: Instruct your client to gently squeeze the buttocks.
-This can be done while
+- Gluteus Squeezes: Instruct your client to gently squeeze the buttocks.
+This can be done while standing.

-The good news is that this type of pain usually resolves on its own after birth.
+The good news is that pubic symphysis pain usually resolves on its own after birth.
 However, if the pain worsens or these initial exercises do not work, there are additional exercises and treatments your client can learn or receive from an experienced Women's Health physical therapist.
 To locate one in your area, go to www.womenshealthapta.org or call (800) 999-APTA extension 3229.

 Bump, et al. Assessment of Kegel pelvic muscle exercise performance after brief verbal instruction.
 Am J Obstet Gynecol.
 1991 Aug;165(2):322-7